 so he begs at the harvest and has nothing.

-5 The counsel in a person’s heart is like deep waters,
+5 The counsel in a person’s heart is like deep water,

-but a person with discernment draws that water out.
+but a person with discernment will draw it out.

 6 Many people claim to be loyal,